 Annual Performance Goal Monitor the status of the DIF reserve ratio and analyze the factors that affect fund growth.
 Adjust assessment rates, as necessary, to achieve a DIF reserve ratio of at least 1.35 percent by September 30, 2028.
-Indicator and Target 2024 Result Provide updated fund balance projections to the FDIC Board of Directors semiannually.
-ACHIEVED Recommend changes to deposit insurance assessment rates to the FDIC Board of Directors, as necessary.
+Indicator and Target 2024 Result Provide updated fund be semiannually. alance projections to the FDIC Board of Directors ACHIEVED Recommend changes to Board of Directors, as no deposit insurance assessment rates to the FDIC ecessary.
 ACHIEVED Provide progress report accordance with the Res s to the FDIC Board of Directors semiannually, in storation Plan.
-ACHIEVED Implement the special assessment to recover the costs incurred by the DIF due to the systemic risk exceptions made to protect uninsured deposits in banks that failed in March 2023.
-ACHIEVED Collect the special asses period in 2024 (January ssment beginning with the first quarterly assessment 1 to March 31).
+ACHIEVED • issessment to recover the costs incurred by the DIF due eptions made to protect uninsured deposits in banks that ACHIEVED Collect the special asses period in 2024 (January ssment beginning with the first quarterly assessment 1 to March 31).
 ACHIEVED